When you have a need for Marketing & Public Relations services, you want to hire a firm that gets results!

 RMA Publicity has a proven track record of successful marketing, PR & media campaigns for clients in a wide variety of industries, though our focus is on Book Marketing and Book Publicity.
 The key to our success is a strong understanding of what it takes to get your target audience's attention.

 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-More information can me found at www.joanmoses.com.
+More information about Erik Beckler's work can be found at Erikbeckler.com

 What if common objects they use at school every day were to come alive?
 Imaginations were running wild at The Dinosaur Farm toy and bookstore in South Pasadena, Califorina on November 19 during the book launch event for Rock Scissors Paperbag by Burbank Elementary School teacher Elizabeth Godley.
 During the event, Godley read one of the chapters to the kids who attended, and also gave two lucky children their very own pet rocks.

 The event was previewed in two the South Pasadenan newspaper, as well as in Pasadena Weekly.
 In addition, The Burbank Leader published a story about the book after the event happened.

 Learn more about Rock Scissors Paperbag online at Nobodysbananapublishing.com